Tenth Acre Farm

 The Soil Contents of Raised Beds

-There are lots of options for filling the space above the gravel, and this depends on what kind of organic matter you can conjure up.
+There are lots of options for filling the space above the gravel, and this depends on what kind of organic matter you can gather.

 Your goal is to find high-quality sources of organic matter, which is important for growing healthy crops.
 It’s also important because organic matter acts as a sponge, holding water and moisture for a longer period of time.